Bushra-yousiff/DS_NPL_Chatbot/DS-NLP-MVP.md

    <p align="center"> <img width="489" alt="Picte1" src="https://user-images.githubusercontent.com/75619142/147605098-9412c73a-c9a7-466a-835f-433b70be851a.png"></p>

-As we can see the most written comment reviews were about data analysis then deep learning.
-Lastly, the least written comment reviews were about data science.
+As we can see the most written comment reviews were about Data Science (DS) then Data analysis.
+Lastly, the least written comment reviews were about AI.

 ## Team members: